basham/swit-workshop-impact/slides.md

 3. Impacts <span class="fragment" data-fragment-index="1">(align + research)</span>

 Notes:
 The first three levels (goal, actors, and impacts) represent the problem space.
-Here, focusing on aligning and researching.
+Here, focus on aligning and researching.
 This is the space where it can be beneficial to collaborate with stakeholders.